hiscom/hispid/meeting-2015-02.md

 Deliver Darwin Core to AVH/ALA at least as well as HISPID 5/ABCD, thus avoiding a conversion to Darwin Core prior to delivery to AVH/ALA.

+  _There is actually very little transformation between ABCD and Darwin Core.
+I think there are only two elements – identificationQualifier and typeStatus – that need to be transformed; the rest is direct mapping.
+One issue is the flattening out of ABCD that needs to happen.
+Another is different implementations of ABCD by different providers._

 The [AVH data](http://hiscom.rbg.vic.gov.au/wiki/AVH_data) entry in the HISCOM wiki describes the way the AVH aggregation software (written by Niels) works.
 The [AVH MoU Technical Addendum](http://hiscom.rbg.vic.gov.au/wiki/AVH_MoU_Technical_Addendum) details the (CHAH accepted) expectation of any single data provider.

 ### Outcomes?

 ## Bolstering Herbarium use of HISPID 5/ABCD

-We still need HISPID as a transfer standard.
+We still need HISPID as an exchange standard.
 Aside from updating the standard itself, we also need to find ways to better support its use.

 ### Outcomes